 Choosing the right vendors for your wedding can be an overwhelming task.
 This is especially true when choosing a photographer.
 The images that your photographer captures are going to be the official visual documentation of your wedding.
 Those photos are the one thing that you’ll look back on over the years to remember your wedding, so you want to be sure that they capture the true essence and feel of the day!

-Today, I’m covering a few important questions to ask your wedding photographer.
+Today, we’re talking about the most important questions to ask your potential wedding photographers when you interview them.
 Take a look:

 Do you have insurance?